This is us now?

 “Whatchya gonna do now?”
 I ask.
 “Gonna come hit me?”

 I’m a little over 6 feet, run about 230 (yeah, I could lose a few pounds).
 I know I’m at least 15 years younger than this guy.
-Not that I would ever engage, but… let’s just say I’m not too worried about it.
+Not that I would ever engage, and I know you should never underestimate a potential adversary, but… let’s just say I’m not too worried about it.

 He takes half a step toward me, raising his right fist.
 My Lab goes berserk.
 Wiry stops, viscous glare on his face.